bahim22/gullo-db/Chambre/server/docs/stackGuide.md

   - implement useState with the ITodo type but initialized w/ empty []
   - since getTodos() returns a promise, able to use then func and return the user input data or error (change to _async func and await_); then call fetchTodos after compo mounts
 - (update/delete = get params, send req to server, get a res and carryout the task or throw error) upon form submit, addTodo() req to server and the data is either saved and the Todo updated or throw new error
-- place  AddTodo compo in App then use todos.map to loop through the data and return to the nested TodoItem compo
+- place AddTodo compo in App then use todos.map to loop thru the data & return to the nested TodoItem compo
 - start the server then the FE
 - test and debug
 - add UI/UX, az login and build